Selective School Guide: Inner West Sydney — Ryde, Strathfield, Burwood & More

 Ryde Secondary College is well-regarded for its science and technology programmes, and the selective stream gives high-ability students the opportunity to be extended across core subjects.
 The school's location in Ryde provides easy access for families across the Inner West, with strong bus connections from Burwood, Concord, and Strathfield, as well as proximity to Top Ryde and the surrounding residential areas.

 The partially selective model at Ryde means your child can access an academically accelerated programme while being part of a diverse, well-resourced school community.
-For families in the eastern part of the Inner West or the Ryde area, this school offers a strong selective pathway without the extremely long commute that some fully selective schools require.
+For families in the eastern part of the Inner West or the Ryde area, this school offers a strong selective pathway without the long commute that some fully selective schools require.

 Entry pathway: NSW Selective High School Test — Ryde Secondary College is listed as a preference on the standard selective school application.
-The same test, the same application process, the same timeline as Fort Street and every other selective school in NSW.
+The same test, the same application process, and the same timeline as Fort Street and every other selective school in NSW.

 Strathfield South High School